zizdlp/zbook-docs/Development/LanguageSupport.md

 ## Frontend

 ZBook currently supports Simplified Chinese and English.
-To add support for new languages to the frontend part of ZBook, follow these steps:
+To add support for new languages to the frontend of ZBook, follow these steps:

 ### 1. Add Language Files